 DHCP Lease Time: The length of time for the IP address lease.
 Enter the Lease time in minutes.

-Always Enable this feature to broadcast your networks DHCP server to
+Always Enable this feature to broadcast your networks DHCP server Broadcast: to LAN/WLAN clients.

-Broadcast: LAN/WLAN clients.

-NetBIOS NetBIOS allows LAN hosts to discover all other computers within offer NetBIOS configuration settings.

-Announcement: the network, enable this feature to allow the DHCP Server to
+NetBIOS NetBIOS allows LAN hosts to discover all other computers Announcement: within the network, enable this feature to allow the DHCP